-DANA Indonesia saves 47% using Notion – case study
+DANA Indonesia saves 47% with Notion – a success story

-DANA Indonesia saves 47% using Notion – case study
+DANA Indonesia saves 47% with Notion – a success story

 Conceptual